Federal Loan Repayment Information

 - All loans processed at Millersville University beginning with summer 2010, are processed through the US Department of Education.
 The US Department of Education uses private companies to service the loans.
 These are the companies you will need to contact regarding your loan repayments.

-(If you borrowed federal loans prior to the summer 2010, your servicer may be different than those listed below - the loans processed prior to summer 2010 were done under the FFEL Program with private lenders.)
+Currently there are ten different servicers of federal loans.
+To determine who your servicer is for each of your loans, click here and log into your account using your FSA user ID.
+Please note, if you borrowed federal loans prior to the summer 2010, your servicer may be different than those listed below - the loans processed prior to summer 2010 were done under the FFEL Program with private lenders.

 - The repayment period is 10 years